How it works

 This example shows how complex the history of a single word can be.
 Like overlapping, most novel words do not come out of nowhere, but rather gradually build up steam over a period of decades before reaching widespread use; and this rise is frequently accompanied by a shift in meaning.
 The example of overlapping also shows, on a more basic level, how noisy quantitative data about word usage can be.
 The Google Books data set includes some books with incorrect dates, and in some cases the data for old books can include words from the introductions and title pages of later reprints.
 The spikes in the eighteenth century probably result either from such anomalies or from statistical noise resulting from the relatively small number of books published before around 1800.

-Because of these complexities, it impossible to determine the exact year when a word becomes common, even within the limited scope of the books included in a single database.
-We can, however, make some assumptions that allow us to simplify the problem.
-The approach that this program takes is based on a hidden Markov model.
+hidden Markov model.
 The assumptions are quite simple.
 At any given point in time, a word is either common or not.
-If it is common, the frequency is most likely to be around the average for the whole time covered, although there is a chance that it will be greater or less; if it is not, the frequency is most likely to be zero, although there is a chance that it will be greater1.
-Each year, there is a small chance that the word will either come into or go out of commonality.
+If it is common, the frequency is most likely to be around the average for the whole time covered, although there is a chance that it will be greater or less; if it is not, the frequency is most likely to be zero, although there is a chance that it will be greater

 Given these assumptions, we can compute the periods when the word is most likely to have been in use.
 To continue with our example of overlapping: